tracotr/tracotr-DataScience-2025/Completed/06-Working_with_Data/README.md

-# 🧩 Module 07: Working with Data
+# 🧰 Module 07 – Working with Data

-Welcome to the data-wrangling dojo.
-You've mastered the environment (Jupyter, files, Markdown, plotting, timing)... now it's time to bend raw data to your will.
-This module introduces you to Python's and Pandas' core data structures, and teaches you how to load, explore, filter, and clean real-world datasets.
+This module introduces core Python and Pandas tools for manipulating, cleaning, and inspecting datasets.
+It's the messy middle of any data science project—and now you're equipped to handle it like a pro.

 ---